Mike Rinder

 Rinder left Scientology in 2007.
-Ever since then, he has spoken about the physical and mental abuse inflicted upon staff members by Chairman of Scientology, David Miscavige and by Rinder himself before his departure from the cult and explained how abuse was embedded into the culture of Scientology.
-From 2016 to 2019, he co-hosted the A&E documentary series Leah Remini: Scientology and the Aftermath.
+Ever since then, he has spoken about the physical and mental abuse inflicted upon staff members by the leader of Scientology, David Miscavige, and by Rinder himself before his departure from the organization, and explained how abuse was embedded into the culture of Scientology.
+From 2016 to 2019, he co-hosted the Emmy Award-winning A&E documentary series Leah Remini: Scientology and the Aftermath.
 In 2020, he and Remini reunited to launch the podcast Scientology: Fair Game.
-In September 2022, he published a memoir named A Billion Years: My Escape From a Life in the Highest Ranks of Scientology.
+In September 2022, he published a memoir titled A Billion Years: My Escape From a Life in the Highest Ranks of Scientology.

 Scientology career

 Early years

-Rinder was born in Adelaide, Australia, to Ian and Barbara Rinder in 1955.
-When he was 5 years old his parents became interested in Scientology and the family began attending the Church of Scientology International center in Australia.
-After finishing high school he joined the Sea Org on the ship Apollo at 18.
-This ship functioned as the headquarters for Sea Org.
-Rinder quickly became an early member of the Commodore's Messenger Organization, after which he continued to rank up until he had his position with the Office of Special Affairs.
+Rinder was born in Adelaide, South Australia, on April 10, 1955, to Ian and Barbara Rinder.
+When he was 5 years old, his parents became interested in Scientology and the family began attending the Church of Scientology International center in Australia.

 In a 2006 interview with Rolling Stone, Rinder said he had experienced discrimination in Australia during the period when the state of Victoria had banned Scientology: "You couldn't own Scientology books ...
 If you did, you had to hide them because if the police came and found them, they'd take them away."

+Joining Sea Org

+After finishing high school, at age 18 Rinder joined the Sea Org on the ship Apollo, then headquarters for Sea Org and for Scientology.
+He became an early member of the Commodore's Messenger Organization and rapidly rose in rank to head of the Office of Special Affairs.

 Office of Special Affairs

-As executive director of the Office of Special Affairs, he served as the chief spokesperson and representative of Scientology to the media for 25 years until replaced by Tommy Davis in 2005 under orders from David Miscavige.
+As executive director of the Office of Special Affairs (OSA), Rinder served as the chief spokesperson and representative of Scientology to the media for 25 years until replaced by Tommy Davis in 2005 under orders from David Miscavige.
 This office is responsible for overseeing public relations and legal issues for the church, as well as handling "internal investigations into members' behavior."

-In a 2016 interview with Rolling Stone, Rinder describes the scope of his position:
+According to a 2016 Rolling Stone recap of the second episode of Leah Remini's documentary series "Scientology and the Aftermath", Rinder said of his position:

-Rinder cites specific examples of this duty, saying that he personally traveled to London to prevent journalist John Sweeney, who is responsible for Scientology and Me, from attending a movie premiere and to attempt to "discredit Sweeney in any way that he could".
+Rinder cited specific examples of this duty, saying that he personally traveled to London to prevent journalist John Sweeney, presenter of the film Scientology and Me, from attending a movie premiere and to attempt to "discredit Sweeney in any way that he could".